Splunk Enterprise Certified Architect Practice Test

 Format: 85 multiple choice questions

-Delivery: exam is given by our testing partner Pearson VUE
+Delivery: test is given by our testing partner Pearson VUE

 - Introduction